What Food to Eat in Egypt? Traditional Egyptian Dishes for Curious Foodies

 Social eating

-Large shared platters, mezze spreads and bustling street stalls make food a central part of daily social life.
+Shared platters, mezze spreads and busy street stalls make food central to daily social life.

-Tip for first-timers: Learn a few basic words like akl baladi (local/home-style food) and mish har (not spicy).
+Learn a few basic phrases like akl baladi (local/home-style food) and mish har (not spicy).
 They open doors to recommendations beyond the tourist menu.

 🎯 Must‑Try Egyptian Street Food: From Koshari to Taameya

 Street food is the beating heart of Egyptian culinary culture and the most exciting starting point for curious foodies.
-In Cairo, Giza or Alexandria you will find entire streets lined with small shops and carts selling steaming bowls, freshly fried snacks and sweet treats late into the night.
-Prices are usually low, portions generous, and the atmosphere – a vibrant mix of honking traffic, laughter and the clatter of metal bowls – is unforgettable.
-For many Egyptians, grabbing a quick bowl of koshari or a stack of taameya sandwiches is a daily ritual.
+In Cairo, Giza or Alexandria you will find streets lined with small shops and carts selling steaming bowls, freshly fried snacks and sweet treats late into the night.

 Koshari — Egypt’s National Comfort Bowl

-Koshari (also spelled kushari) is arguably the most famous Egyptian dish and an absolute must-try.
-It is a layered bowl of rice, lentils, small pasta shapes and chickpeas, topped with a tangy tomato sauce and a generous handful of crispy fried onions.
-At the table, you customise it with spicy chili sauce and a sharp garlic-vinegar dressing.
-The combination of textures – soft grains, al dente pasta and crunchy onions – makes every bite satisfying and deeply comforting.
+Koshari (also spelled kushari) is a layered bowl of rice, lentils, small pasta shapes and chickpeas, topped with tangy tomato sauce and a generous handful of crispy fried onions.
+At the table, you customize it with spicy chili sauce and a sharp garlic‑vinegar dressing.

-Koshari shops specialise almost exclusively in this one dish, which means they have perfected their technique over years.
-You typically choose the size of your portion, and the server assembles it in seconds from different containers.
-For professionals interested in operations, koshari is a masterclass in efficient mise en place and high-volume service.
-Despite being entirely vegan, it is extremely filling and was historically developed as an affordable meal for workers.
+Koshari shops specialize almost exclusively in this one dish, which means their workflow is incredibly efficient — a masterclass in mise en place and high-volume service.
+Despite being vegan, it is extremely filling and historically served as an affordable workers’ meal.

 Taameya — Egyptian Falafel with a Twist

-While many travellers know Levantine chickpea falafel, fewer realise that in Egypt the default version is made from fava beans and called taameya.
-The mixture typically includes soaked, ground fava beans, plenty of fresh herbs (parsley, cilantro, dill), garlic, onion and spices such as cumin and coriander.
-Shaped into discs or small patties and deep-fried to order, taameya develops a striking green interior and an ultra-crispy crust.
+In Egypt, “falafel” is typically made from fava beans, not chickpeas, and is called taameya.
+The mixture includes fava beans, herbs (parsley, cilantro, dill), garlic, onion and spices like cumin and coriander.
+Fried to order, taameya has a vivid green interior and a crisp shell.

 Other Street Food Favourites: Hawawshi, Alexandrian Liver & More

-Beyond koshari and taameya, Egyptian streets hide many lesser-known gems.
-Hawawshi is a beloved meat-filled bread: minced beef or lamb is mixed with onion, peppers and spices, then stuffed into flatbread and baked or grilled until the exterior is crisp and the interior juicy.
-It is the Egyptian cousin of a stuffed pita or even a minimalist meat pie.
-Another speciality, especially in Alexandria, is kibda iskandarani – Alexandrian-style liver sautéed with garlic, cumin and chili, often served in sandwiches with pickles.
+Hawawshi is a meat-filled bread: minced beef or lamb mixed with onion, peppers and spices, stuffed into flatbread and baked or grilled until crisp.
+In Alexandria, try kibda iskandarani — liver sautéed with garlic, cumin and chili, often served in sandwiches with pickles.

 🎯 Egyptian Breakfast & Mezze: Ful, Bread and Vegetable Delights

-If you ask Egyptians about their favourite meal of the day, many will answer without hesitation: breakfast.
-Traditional Egyptian breakfast is generous, savoury and designed to keep you full for hours.
-It usually revolves around ful medames, taameya, various egg preparations, creamy dairy products and an impressive array of vegetable-based mezze.
-For culinary professionals, this meal is a perfect case study in how to build complexity and satisfaction from simple, inexpensive ingredients.
+Traditional Egyptian breakfast is generous, savory and designed to keep you full for hours.
+It usually revolves around ful medames, taameya, eggs, creamy dairy products and an array of vegetable-based mezze.

 Ful Medames — The Soul of Egyptian Breakfast